ansys/ansys-sphinx-theme/doc/source/coding_style.rst

             ...

-If a method is outright removed, there's no change to provide a link to the old method, and we should simply raise an ``AttributeError`` should this be part of a class, or simply an ``Exception``.
+If a method is outright removed, there's no reason to provide a link to the old method, and we should simply raise an ``AttributeError`` should this be part of a class, or simply an ``Exception``.
 For
 example: